Kiyama Shrine in Maniwa City: Meet a Real Maneki-neko (Lucky Cat)! Cute Goshuin (Temple Stamps)

 Kiyama Shrine official website

-The chief priest who told us about the shrine
+The chief priest who taught us about the shrine

-The chief priest of Kiyama Shrine is also a former band member, and said, "I would like people of all kinds to come and worship here.
-I would especially recommend this shrine to people who like cats and animals, music, and cars."
+The chief priest of Kiyama Shrine has experience as a member of a band, and he said, "I would like people of all kinds to come and worship here.
+I would especially recommend this shrine to people who love cats and animals, music, and cars."

 Access and parking information